pbidwell/hippocurl/README.md

  **Security Insights** – Open port scanning, SSL/TLS certificate analysis
  **CLI-Friendly** – Supports structured output, formatted tables, and spinners for better UX

-## Under Construction

-HippoCurl is currently **under development**!
-We are actively building new features, improving performance, and expanding its capabilities.
+**Note:** HippoCurl is something I write in my free time to fit the way I like to interact with network entities.
+It's a simple utility that generally just works, but as with any weekend project: Mandatory "YMMV" warning.

-In the meantime, feel free to explore the existing modules and contribute to the project.
+Feel free to explore the existing modules and contribute to the project.

 ## Installation